Chapter 4 : La Rafle

 "Certainly not.
 We are French citizens, I fought for my country during the Great War, and nothing will happen to us, I'm sure of it."

-Despite the fact that he has given his mother the same arguments minutes ago, cold fingers of dread stroke Simon's spine, too late.
+Despite the fact that he has given his mother the same arguments minutes ago to his mother, cold fingers of dread stroke Simon's spine, too late.

 Joseph picks up one of the bags, hands the other to Simon.
 He holds out a hand for Sarah, Esther helping Deborah out, and they clumber down the stairs into the courtyard.
 The bowl of milk is left, still half-full, on the table, lone and forgotten.

-Downstairs, it is chaos.
+Downstairs, everything is chaos.
 There are gendarmes everywhere, blocking all the exits, and Simon's hand twitches toward his wand.
 Joseph sees it, and places a firm hand on his son's arm, stopping him.

 "Mama, what's happening over there?"
 Esther points with her chin to a corner of the courtyard where a crowd has formed.
 Several women are wailing, keeping their children away.
 Simon cranes his neck, trying to see, but Deborah catches him by the ear and pulls his head down before he tells his sisters anything.